You are here

 τὸ μέγιστον the most important thing is this

-It is usually impossible to tell whether these - invariably neuter singular - loose appositions are in the accusative or in the nominative.
+It is often impossible to tell whether these loose appositions (which are frequently neuter) are in the accusative or in the nominative.

 ἱκέται δ’ ὄντες ἀγοραίου Διὸς | βιαζόμεσθα καὶ στέφη μιαίνεται | πόλει τ᾽ ὄνειδος καὶ θεῶν ἀτιμία

-We, who are suppliants of Zeus Agoraeus, are being violently treated and our wreathes are being defiled, a disgrace to the city and an insult to the gods.
+We, who are worshipers of Zeus Agoraeus, are treated with violence and our wreaths are soiled, which is a disgrace for the city and an insult to the gods.